 While Tom Dooley ministered over the airwaves and at large churches and other venues around the country, he and Melanie always made us feel very close and personal in our relationship.

-It was soon after the presentation of America’s Lost Dream in Kingsland in 1999, (when Vickie & I met Tom in person for the first time) that he and Melanie invited us to join them on a trip to the Holy Land!
-It coincided with our 20th wedding anniversary and was a blessing beyond words!
+It was soon after the presentation of America’s Lost Dream in Kingsland in 1999, (when Paul & Vickie met Tom in person for the first time) that he and Melanie invited us to join them on a trip to the Holy Land!
+It coincided with their 20th wedding anniversary and was a blessing beyond words!

-Tom baptized Vickie & I in the Jordan River near the Sea of Galilee ~ With Tom & Melanie at the site of the Sermon on the Mount
+Tom baptized Vickie & Paul Hafer in the Jordan River near the Sea of Galilee ~ Paul & Vickie Hafer With Tom & Melanie at the site of the Sermon on the Mount

 Tom Dooley blessed our ministry at The Lighthouse in so many ways, visiting for special occasions and visits, including his joining us to bless and dedicate our new 500’ tower that nearly doubled the power of The Lighthouse 89.3, on the 20th Anniversary of WECC in 2005.